 You’ll get:

-The pre-configured Python project
+- The pre-configured Python project.

-The Google Cloud setup PDF
+- The Google Cloud setup PDF.

-Step-by-step environment instructions
+- Step-by-step environment instructions.

+Ready to build your own document AI workflow?
 Download the Document AI Starter and follow along with this post to bring your first extraction pipeline to life.